shehbazkhan31Yash/ptg-ui-schematics/README.md

 ?
 Would you like to add NgRx for state management? › Yes ?
 Which Authentication you would like to add? › MSAL
 ?
-Which stylesheet format would you like to use? › SCSS
+Which stylesheet format would you like to use? › SCSS ?
+Enable SEO features?
+(Meta tags, SSG/SSR options) › Yes ?
+Which SEO implementation would you like? › SSG - Static Site Generation with prerendering

 # For React:
 ?
 Workspace name (e.g., org name) › my-company